XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/trade-in-the-decentralized-exchange.md

 ### {{n.next()}}.
 Get Credentials

-To transact on the XRP Ledger, you need an address and secret key, and some XRP.
+To transact on the XRP Ledger, you need an address, a secret key, and some XRP.
 For development purposes, you can get these on the [{{use_network}}](parallel-networks.html) using the following interface:

 {% include '_snippets/interactive-tutorials/generate-step.md' %}